Blog

 Time to Rethink Your Data Security Strategy in the Generative AI Era

-Implement context-based discovery, advanced data protection and intelligent monitoring to prevent information leaks while using AI.The world changed when OpenAI introduced ChatGPT, its generative AI chatbot that can interact in human-like conversations and generate artifacts or content.
+Time to Rethink Your Data Security Strategy in the Generative AI EraThe world changed when OpenAI introduced ChatGPT, its generative AI chatbot that can interact in human-like conversations and generate artifacts or content.
 Google, Microsoft, and others are coming online with their own generative AI tools based on OpenAI or proprietary large language models (LLM).
 These tools can generate images, product designs and specifications, emails, articles, marketing posts, song lyrics, computer code, and other content.

 Most companies want to use AI to optimize existing operations but may use it to transform their business models as the technology matures.
 In the future, more companies will incorporate AI into strategic and revenue-generating activities.